jonnor/ESC-CNN-microcontroller/report/report.md

 In the digitization process, the signal is quantized in time at a certain sampling frequency, and the amplitude quantized at a certain bit-depth.
-A typical sampling frequency is 44100 Hz and bit-depth 16 bit, as used in the Audio CD format[@AudioCDspecification].
+A typical sampling frequency is 44100 Hz and a bit-depth 16 bit, as used in the Audio CD format[@AudioCDspecification].
-With such parameters the majority of human perceivable information in the acoustic sound is captured.
+With such parameters, the majority of human-perceivable information in the acoustic sound is captured.
-In this representation sound is a one dimensional sequence of numbers, sometimes referred to as a *waveform*.
+In this representation sound is a one-dimensional sequence of numbers, sometimes referred to as a *waveform*.
 This is the format utilized by case A) in Figure {figure:sensornetworks-coding} from the introduction.

 Digital sound can be stored uncompressed (example format: WAV PCM[@WAVspecification]), using lossless compression (FLAC[@FLACHomepage]) or using lossy compression (MP3[@MP3Standard]).
-Lossy compression removes information that is indistinguishable to the human ear and can therefore compress better than lossless.
+Lossy compression removes information that is indistinguishable to the human ear and can compress better than lossless.
-It however adds compression artifacts, and is best avoided for machine learning tasks.
+But lossy compression can add compression artifacts, and is best avoided for machine learning tasks.

 Recordings can have multiple channels of audio but for machine learning on audio single-channel data (mono-aural) is still common.